Konrad1991/paropt/README.md

 The package *paropt* uses a particle swarm optimizer ('https://github.com/kthohr/optim') in order to find a global best solution.
 Furthermore, in order to evaluate each particle during optimzation four different solvers can be used all derived from SUNDIALS ('https://computing.llnl.gov/projects/sundials').
 For more details see vignette.

+# Installation

+*paropt* can be installed in R using install.packages("paropt") in order to use the version which is on CRAN.
+If you want to use the github-version use remotes::install_github("Konrad1991/paropt", ref = "Rcpp-Interface") within R (below you can see an example showing a parallized version of the parameter optimization of the predator-prey model).

 # Example

 ```Rcpp